Azizollah Khoshvaght

-Azizollah Khoshvaght (عزیزالله خوشوقت), also known as Ayatollah Khoshvaqt (or Khoshwaqt) (1926 – 19 February 2013), was a contemporary philosopher, mystic, theologian, and faqih.
-He was a student of Muhammad Husayn Tabatabai, Seyyed Hossein Borujerdi and Seyyed Ruhollah Khomeini.
-He was the second child of the family, went to seminary after passing high-school, and went to Qom after educating for five years in Lorzadeh mosque in Tehran.
+Azizollah Khoshvaght (عزیزالله خوشوقت; 1 October 1926 – 22 February 2013), also known as Ayatollah Khoshvaqt, was a contemporary philosopher, mystic, theologian, and faqih.
+He was a student of Muhammad Husayn Tabatabai, Hossein Borujerdi and Ruhollah Khomeini.
+He was the second child of his family family, went to seminary after passing high-school, and went to Qom after educating for five years in Lorzadeh mosque in Tehran.

-Khoshvaght returned to Tehran after the end of his seminary education, and got married at the age of 33, resulting in 2 sons and 4 daughters.
+Khoshvaght returned to Tehran after the end of his seminary education, and got married at the age of 33; he has 2 sons and 4 daughters.
+One of his daughters married Mostafa Khamenei.
 His parents were from Zanjan.
 Khoshvaqt was a prominent scholar, Faqih and a teacher of ethics.

 Khoshvaght who was also well known as Aziz Khoshvaght, was also the Imam Jama'a of Imam Hassan-Mojtaba mosque in Tehran.

-Azizollah Khoshvaght died at the age of 86, when he was in Mecca on 19 February 2013.
+Azizollah Khoshvaght died at the age of 86, when he was in Mecca on 22 February 2013.